yyxxryrx/image_to_console/image-to-console-core/README.md

     - iTerm2 graphics protocol
     - Sixel graphics protocol (with `sixel` feature)

-> **Note**: Kitty and iTerm2 protocols are primarily tested on macOS/Linux.
-Windows users may experience limited functionality with these protocols as they require terminal emulators that support these specific protocols.
+> **Note**: This library is primarily developed and tested on Windows.
+While Kitty and iTerm2 protocols are supported, they may require specific terminal emulators on Windows that fully support these protocols.
+For the best experience with these protocols, testing on macOS/Linux environments is recommended.

 - Various image format support through the `image` crate
 - Multiple display modes: